- Dog and animal management

-We are currently advancing significant projects to deliver improved environmental outcomes and build capacity across our drinking water, wastewater and stormwater networks.
+We are advancing significant projects to deliver improved environmental outcomes and build capacity across our drinking water, wastewater and stormwater networks.

 There are several reasons why we’re pushing ahead with this critical work.
 With our growing population and in the face of our changing climate, delaying or cancelling work is kicking the can down the road.

-We are committed to delivering the best outcomes for our community which means we can’t lose two years’ worth of progress, especially as we don’t know how much of a priority Kāpiti infrastructure will be for the new entity.
+We are committed to delivering the best outcomes for our community which means we can’t lose years’ worth of progress, especially as we don’t know how much of a priority Kāpiti infrastructure will be for the new entity.
 There are also new and evolving standards we must continue to meet as a water supplier to remain compliant with Taumata Arowai, New Zealand’s water services regulator.

 Continuing to plan for the future is our way of committing to and protecting the vision and aspirations of iwi partners and our community before we lose our ability to do so.
 We expect to be reimbursed appropriately for all debt relating to investment in water assets, including any incurred between now and the transition date.